dotkernel/dot-annotated-services/README.md

 Using this approach, no service manager configuration is required.
 It uses the registered abstract factory to create annotated services.

-In order to tell the abstract factory which services are to be created, you need to annotate the service class with the `@Service` annotation.
+To tell the abstract factory which services are to be created, you need to annotate the service class with the `@Service` annotation.

 ```php
 use Dot\AnnotatedServices\Annotation\Service;